James Brown: Concert style

 A trademark feature of Brown's stage shows, usually during the song "Please, Please, Please", involved Brown dropping to his knees while clutching the microphone stand in his hands, prompting the show's longtime MC, Danny Ray, to come out, drape a cape over Brown's shoulders and escort him off the stage after he had worked himself to exhaustion during his performance.
-As Brown was escorted off the stage by the MC, Brown's vocal group, the Famous Flames (Bobby Byrd, Lloyd Stallworth, and Bobby Bennett), continued singing the background vocals "Please, please don't go-oh".
+As Brown was escorted off the stage by the MC, Brown's vocal group, the Famous Flames continued singing the background vocals: "Please, please don't go-oh".
 Brown would then shake off the cape and stagger back to the microphone to perform an encore.
 Brown's routine was inspired by a similar one used by the professional wrestler Gorgeous George, as well as Little Richard.

 In his 2005 autobiography I Feel Good: A Memoir in a Life of Soul, Brown, who was a fan of Gorgeous George, credited the wrestler as the inspiration for both his cape routine and concert attire, stating, "Seeing him on TV helped create the James Brown you see on stage".
 Brown performs a version of the cape routine in the film of the T.A.M.I.
 Show (1964) in which he and the Famous Flames upstaged the Rolling Stones, and over the closing credits of the film Blues Brothers 2000.
 The Police refer to "James Brown on the T.A.M.I.
 Show" in their 1980 song "When the World Is Running Down, You Make the Best of What's Still Around".